Theileria

-The genomes of T. orientalis Shintoku, Theileria equi WA, Theileria annulata Ankara and Theileria parva Muguga have been sequenced and published.Theileria equi is a known cause of equine piroplasmosis.
+The genomes of T. orientalis Shintoku, Theileria equi WA, Theileria annulata Ankara and Theileria parva Muguga have been sequenced and published.

+Theileria equi infects equid blood cells causing equine piroplasmosis.
+The disease presents with a variety of clinical conditions, such as fever, depression, jaundice, cramps, haemolytic anaemia, hemoglobinuria and even death, but asymptomatic infections are frequently observed.
+The most common vectors are the ticks Dermacentor nitens and Rhipicephalus microplus but Amblyomma cajennense was also implicated in the disease transmission.

 Vaccines against Theileria are in development.
 In May 2010, a vaccine that was reported to protect cattle against East Coast fever had been approved and registered by the governments of Kenya, Malawi, and Tanzania.

 Description

 Species in this genus undergo exoerythrocytic merogony in the lymphocytes, histiocytes, erythroblasts, and other cells of the internal organs.
 This is followed by invasion of the erythrocytes by the merozoites, which may or may not reproduce.
 When merogony does occur, no more than four daughter cells are produced.
 The frequent occurrence of elongated bacillary or "bayonet" forms within the erythrocyte is considered as characteristic of this genus.

 The organism is transmitted by various tick species, including Rhipicephalus, Dermacentor, and Haemaphysalis.
 The organism reproduces in the tick as it progresses through its life stages.
 Both T. annulata and T. parva induce transformation of infected cells of lymphocyte or macrophage/monocyte lineages.
 T. orientalis does not induce uncontrolled proliferation of infected leukocytes and instead multiplies predominantly within infected erythrocytes.

+Following infection with Theileria equi, horses may develop detectable antibodies, with seroprevalence varying widely across regions.
+Serological surveys have revealed a high prevalence of T. equi antibodies in horses and other equids, including 39.8% in Central-Southern Italy and 33.4% in Northern Brazil.

 Genomics

 The genomes of T. orientalis Shintoku, Theileria equi WA, Theileria annulata Ankara and Theileria parva Muguga have been sequenced.
-Genomic data can be accessed PiroplasmaDB which is part of the Eukaryotic Pathogen Bioinformatic Resource (EuPathDB).
+Genomic data can be accessed though PiroplasmaDB which is part of the Eukaryotic Pathogen Database).

 Evolution

 The genus is thought to have first appeared in ruminants during the Miocene.
-It is named for Gertrud Theiler, daughter of Arnold Theiler.
+It is named for parasitologist Gertrud Theiler, daughter of Arnold Theiler.

+Transmission

-TransmissionTheileria spp. can be transmitted to cattle through tick bites, including the brown ear tick, a Rhipicephalus sp.
+Theileria spp. can be transmitted to cattle through tick bites, including the brown ear tick, a Rhipicephalus sp.